adamdbradley/foresight.js/README.md

 ## Src Format
 The src format is only required when using the _rebuildSrc_ src modification.
 The src format provides foresight with how the request image should be built.
 Each server's image request is different and the _srcFormat_ value allows the URI to be customized.
 The format can either be in the _foresight.options.srcFormat_ config, or individually for each image using the _img data-src-format_ attribute.
-Below are the various keys which are used to rebuild the src to request the correct image from the server.
-Each one is not required, and you should only use the keys which help build the src request for the server.
+Below are the various keys that are used to rebuild the src to request the correct image from the server.
+Each one is not required, and you should only use the keys that help build the src request for the server. _[More info about Server Resizing Images](//github.com/adamdbradley/foresight.js/wiki/Server-Resizing-Images)_.

 __{protocol}__: The protocol of the request. ie: _http_ or _https_